yohayg/distributed-load-testing-using-kubernetes/README.md

     kubectl get svc

-login to external ip of locust master and start the test
+Login to external ip of locust master and start the test

 ### Check that messages are arriving ###